gitlabhq/gitlabhq/doc/user/project/issue_board.md

 > Introduced in [GitLab Enterprise Edition 10.0 Premium](https://about.gitlab.com/2017/09/22/gitlab-10-0-released/#group-issue-boards).

-Group issue boards are analogous to project-level issue boards and they are accessible at the group navigation level.
-A group-level issue board allows you to view all issues from all projects in that group (currently, it does not see issues from projects in subgroups).
-You can only associate group milestones and filter by group milestones for these boards.
+Group issue board is analogous to project-level issue board and it is accessible at the group navigation level.
+A group-level issue board allows you to view all issues from all projects in that group or descendant subgroups.
 Similarly, you can only filter by group labels for these boards.
 When updating milestones and labels for an issue through the sidebar update mechanism, again only group-level objects are available.